Potential Sponsored Students

 The SRP is supported by WUSC Local Committees (made up of university, college, and CEGEP students, staff, and faculty) on campuses across Canada.
-Through its agreements with the Government of Canada and the Government of Québec (a Canadian province), WUSC enables students sponsored through the program to enter Canada as permanent residents.
+Through its agreements with the Government of Canada and the Government of Québec (a Canadian province), WUSC enables students sponsored through the program to enter Canada as Permanent Residents.

 Volunteer members of the WUSC committees arrange financial and social support for each sponsored student during their first year of study in Canada.
-Financial assistance is provided “in kind” – such as reduced or free tuition and accommodation fees – plus a very small sum of money to buy basic necessities.
+Financial assistance is provided “in kind” – such as reduced or free tuition and accommodation fees – plus a small sum of money to buy basic necessities.
 Sponsored students do not receive cash to study.

 How to apply